-DocGo will receive up to an aggregate of approximately \$72.65 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
+DocGo will receive up to an aggregate of approximately \$72.65 million from the issuance of 6,317,057 shares of Common Stock registered pursuant to this prospectus upon exercise of the corresponding Warrants, assuming the exercise of such Warrants for cash.
 Unless we inform you otherwise in a prospectus supplement or free writing prospectus, DocGo intends to use the net proceeds from the exercise of such Warrants for general corporate purposes, which may include acquisitions or other strategic investments or repayment of outstanding indebtedness.
 DocGo will have broad discretion over the use of proceeds from the exercise of the Warrants.
 There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants.